FriendlyBaron/SocialTools/README.md

 * Quickly select all players in a rank at once.
 * Quickly remove friends with the press of a [single button](http://i.imgur.com/WzBAQVj.png).
 * Send a mass message to multiple people in the crew
+* Manage people in the crew from their profile page - http://i.imgur.com/gWSgqBP.png
+* Quickly Reject One or All Friend Requests

 Install: